B1ue-Dev/Mercury/README.md

 # discord-modmail
 This is a fork of the original single Modmail BOT file from https://github.com/terabyte3/Mercury-Modmail-Discord

-The following file that provided by [terabyte3](https://github.com/terabyte3).
+The following file was provided by [terabyte3](https://github.com/terabyte3).
 My purpose is to use it as and rewrite the file as a cog if anyone want to use the function for part of cogs in their BOT.

 # Usage
 - Make sure you have discord.py installed on your system (you probably have it, since using cogs is the next stage of making Discord Bot)